zuojianfa/ca-lang/README.md

 123 - type49-struct_use2.ca (Failed) because of stack is too small, resolve with: ulimit -s 102400

 NEXT TODO:
+- [ ] support slice functionality
 - [ ] range .. operator: a..b, a..=b, ... can be used in array declare, e.g. [..], [a..b], [a..=b], [a..], [..b], [..=b], or in struct declare: S { ..s }
+  In order to support range in array, it need support the slice functionality which is runtime feature, because the range value cannot be statically determined, so it cannot form a new array type from range statically, so it must use the runtime slice functionality.
   How to represent range, the range is a type?
   - [x] range type
   - [x] range used in for